yfujis/yfujis.github.io/_posts/2026-01-20-Singularity-HPC.md

 ## Test your image locally

-Before converting the Docker image to a Singularity/Apptainer image, it’s worth testing the Docker image locally.
-This helps ensure that your environment contains all required packages and that your scripts run correctly.
-Because converting Docker images to Singularity images takes some time, it’s more efficient to catch mistakes at this stage.
+Before converting your Docker image to a Singularity image, it’s worth testing it locally.
+This ensures that your environment includes all required packages and that your scripts run correctly.
+Since conversion to Singularity takes time, catching problems early is much more efficient.

-To start a new container from an image, run:
+To start a container from your image:

 `docker run -it --rm -it --gpus all -v C:\Users\Yuki\Documents\Projects\ProjectA:/proj_dir your_container_name bash`

 * `-it` starts an interactive session (so you get a shell inside the container).
-* `-rm` is to make sure the container will be desctroyed once you are finished.
+* `-rm` removes the container automatically when you exit.
 * `--gpus all` gives the container access to GPU.
 * `-v` maps a directory from your local machine into the container.
 This allows the container (a sandboxed environment) to read and write files in your local filesystem.